 When Jacqueline Kennedy married John F Kennedy in 1953 she wore a breathtaking voluminous ivory wedding dress made from fifty yards of silk taffeta, tiny white gloves, and a huge veil borrowed from her grandmother.
 This legendary wedding dress was designed by Ann Lowe and featured a portrait neckline and bouffant skirt decorated with interwoven bands of tucking and tiny wax flowers.

-Kim Kardashian and Kayne West tied the knot in Forte di Belvedere in Florence, Italy in May 2014.
-Kim wore a custom-made Givenchy gown in white lace rumoured to be worth $500,000.
+Kim and Kayne tied the knot in Forte di Belvedere in Florence, Italy in May 2014.
+Kim Kardashian's wedding dress was a custom-made Givenchy gown in white lace rumoured to be worth $500,000.
 The long-sleeveed dress was backless with a train and a dramatic white cathedral-length silk veil completed the look.
 The bride's hair was worn loose and long, with her make-up restrained and flawless.

 Ivanka Trump's custom-made Vera Wang wedding gown was inspired by Grace Kelly's iconic wedding dress featuring layers of hand-appliquéd lace, a sophisticated neckline and sleeves.
 The elegant design was described as “royal” and “majestic”.
 The dress was extremely intricate, with three different tiers of hand-appliquéd lace that were different shades of ivory.
 Ivanka accessorised her dress with $220,000 worth of diamonds from the Ivanka Trump Collection, which included diamond encrsuted stud earrings.
 We love the simple styling of her hair and bouquet.